 These rolls have all the tender noodles, creamy herbed ricotta, meaty red sauce, and melty mozzarella of a traditional lasagna — they just look more fun!
 The wavy noodles roll into little ruffled spirals, filled with all those good ingredients and perfectly portioned, so they’re really easy to serve.

-The other thing we like about this recipe (that we don’t necessarily mention at the family dinner table, shhhh), is that there are some fresh mushrooms and zucchini secreted into the spirals for added nutrition and a pretty pop of green.
+The other thing we like here at Gelson's about this recipe at (that we don’t necessarily mention at the family dinner table, shhhh), is that there are some fresh mushrooms and zucchini secreted into the spirals for added nutrition and a pretty pop of green.

-Our tip: Serve this one when you’ve got all the cousins or a sleepover at the house — it’s a people pleaser.
-Or, make a batch on Sunday night, when it’s just your family, so you can have awesome lunches all week long.
+Our tip: Make a big batch of lasagna rolls on Sunday night, so you can have awesome lunches all week long.

 Servings: up to 16